openenergymonitor/guide/source/setup/connect.markdown

 ### {% linkable_title Option 1: Connecting via Ethernet %}

-Where possible we recommend connecting via ethernet for best reliability and ease of setup.
-To ensure that your emonPi/emonbase does not start a WiFi access point on first boot, connect up the Ethernet cable between the emonPi/emonbase and internet router first and then power up the unit.
+Where possible we recommend connecting via Ethernet for best reliability and ease of setup.
+To ensure that your emonPi/emonBase does not start a WiFi access point on first boot, connect up the Ethernet cable between the emonPi/emonBase and internet router first and then power up the unit.

 ![emonPi First Boot Ethernet](/images/setup/emonpi_ethernet_first_boot.png)

 *Note to self-build users: To ensure that the Pi has enough power a [2.0A USB power adapter is recommended, 2.5A ideal](http://shop.openenergymonitor.com/power-supplies/).*

-**EmonPi:** The LCD display will display the firmware version then scan for connected sensors.
+**emonPi:** The LCD display will display the firmware version then scan for connected sensors.
 Once the Raspberry Pi has booted up, the LCD will display the IP address of the emonPi on the local network:

 <img src="/images/setup/Etherent_Connected.jpg" style="padding-left:45px; padding-bottom:10px">

 *Take care to connect the Ethernet to the socket on the same side as the USB sockets, not the RJ45 connector on the opposite side.*

-**EmonBase:** Without the LCD Display we have to rely on either the hostname or network discovery tools to find the EmonBase on the network.
+**emonBase:** Without the LCD Display we have to rely on either the hostname or network discovery tools to find the EmonBase on the network.
 Try browsing to the hostname: http://emonpi, http://emonpi.local or http://emonpi.lan.

 You should now see the emoncms user login page.
 Register a new account and then continue to the next step [Log Locally](/setup/local) to configure your system.